Freelance work doesn’t equal freedom from taxes. The IRS considers anything over $400 a business – and Uncle Sam wants his cut.

-On top of this, you also must pay a self-employment tax.
-This is a 15.3% tax is meant to cover your social security and Medicare taxes.
+Self-employment tax.
+It’s usually a 15.3% tax, meant to cover your Social Security and Medicare contributions.
 It may seem unfair to be taxed twice, but as a freelancer, you choose to be both employee and employer, and you must pay taxes that reflect that.

 How much should I set aside for freelance taxes?

 Ideally, you should have a separate savings account specifically for taxes.
-This way you won’t be tempted to use any of it before you pay your tax bill.
+This way you won’t be tempted to use any of it before your tax bill is due.

 Do freelancers pay taxes on the same day as everyone else?